Tuberculosis (TB)

 What is the difference between TB infection and TB disease?

-TB infection occurs when you breathe TB bacteria into your lungs and your body's defences stop the bacteria from growing and making you sick.
-A person infected with TB will not feel sick and cannot spread TB bacteria to others.
-This is also called “sleeping TB” or latent TB infection (LTBI).
+Infection occurs when you breathe TB bacteria into your lungs and your body's defences stop the bacteria from growing and making you sick.
+A person with TB infection will not feel sick and cannot spread TB bacteria to others.
+This is also called “sleeping TB”.

 TB disease occurs when you breathe TB bacteria into your lungs and the bacteria start to grow in number, and they may spread throughout your body.
 You may or may not feel sick, as how you feel depends on where the TB bacteria are growing.
-When you have growing TB disease in the lungs you might spread TB bacteria to those around you.
-We call it active TB disease.
+When you have TB infection in the lungs you might spread TB bacteria to those around you.

 What are the chances of a TB infection becoming TB disease?

-Your health care provider uses a tuberculin skin test or TB skin test to look for TB infection.
+Your health care provider uses a tuberculin skin test or TB skin test (TST) to look for TB infection.
 The test tells you if your body has “seen” the TB bacteria before.
-It does not tell whether the TB bacteria are latent or active.
-For more information about TB skin testing, see Healthfile #51d Tuberculosis Skin Test.
+It does not tell whether the TB bacteria are sleeping or awake.
+For more information about TB skin testing, visit HealthLinkBC file #51d Tuberculosis (TB) skin test.

-The TB skin test results, your reason for testing and your general health may mean you need further TB testing.
-Further testing could include a TB blood test, chest x-ray or sputum.
+The TST results, your reason for testing and your general health may mean you need further TB testing.
+Further testing could include a TB blood test, chest x-ray or sputum collection.

-A chest x-ray and sputum are usually used to test for active TB disease.
+A chest x-ray and sputum collection are usually used to test for TB disease.
 A chest x-ray is a picture of your lungs that your health care provider examines to see if TB bacteria are growing in your lungs.
 Your health care provider sends the sputum (mucous or phlegm from deep in the lungs) to a lab to test for TB bacteria.
-For more information, see HealthLinkBC File #51b Sputum Collection for Tuberculosis (TB) Testing.
+For more information, visit HealthLinkBC File #51b Sputum collection for tuberculosis (TB) testing.

 What is the treatment?

-You can treat both LTBI and active TB diseases.
+You can treat both TB infection and TB disease.
 All pills for TB treatment are free and available through Provincial TB Services and public health units.
 Your health care provider will monitor you closely while you take the medication.

-Latent TB Infection treatment: Treatment of LTBI helps prevent the “sleeping” TB bacteria from “waking up” and making you sick.
-The LTBI medicines are recommended for those people most likely to get active TB.
+Treatment of TB infection helps prevent the “sleeping” TB bacteria from “waking up” and making you sick.
+The TB preventive treatment medicines are recommended for those people most likely to get TB disease.

-Speak with your health care provider if you want to take LTBI medications.
-It is important that they make sure you don’t have active TB disease before starting LTBI medications.
-It is also important to understand the medication side effects of each pill and to know when you need to call your health care provider.
+Speak with your health care provider if you want to take TB preventive treatment.
+It is important that they make sure you don’t have TB disease before starting TB infection medications.
+It is also important to understand the side effects of each pill and to know when you need to call your health care provider.

-Active TB Disease treatment: Treatment of active TB disease cures you and prevents spreading TB to other people.
+Treatment of TB disease cures you and prevents spreading TB disease of the lungs to other people.
 A combination of pills is used for 6 months or longer.
 It is important to take all the pills you received, as directed.
 TB treatment takes a long time because the TB bacteria are strong and hard to get rid of.
-It is also important to understand the medication side effects of each pill and to know when you need to call your health care provider.
+It is also important to understand the side effects of each pill and to know when you need to call your health care provider.

-During your treatment for active TB, you will visit your health care provider regularly.
+During your treatment for TB disease, you will visit your health care provider regularly.
 They will ask you to provide chest x-rays and sputum to check that you are responding to treatment.
 Your health care provider will let you know when your treatment is complete.

 To help protect other people, it is important to tell your health care provider who you have been in contact with to help identify people at risk for TB infection.
 All information you give will be kept confidential.

-If you have contagious active TB disease in the lungs or throat, you can spread the TB bacteria to other people, even after weeks of treatment.
+If you have contagious TB disease of the lungs or throat, you can spread the bacteria to other people, so it is important to start treatment right away.
 Your health care provider will ask you to wear a mask and stay at home to decrease the risk of spreading the disease.
-This is called home isolation; it is a very important step you must do to protect other people.
+This is called home isolation.
+It is a very important step you must take to protect other people.
 Your health care provider will tell you when you can stop home isolation.
+For more information, visit HealthLinkBC File #51c Home isolation for tuberculosis (TB).